 As the world grows more interconnected, and the systems we design to handle new challenges evolve, computer science and engineering are increasingly vital and valuable skills for the 21st century and beyond.
 Either as a career path or as supplemental expertise for your current job, skills in computer science can improve your long-term prospects in terms of salary and job satisfaction and deliver competitive advantages in a crowded job market.

 Computer science is an umbrella term that covers many different fields of study.
 Computer science can be applied to a variety of industries and disciplines, including business operations, banking and finance, architecture and construction, logistics, manufacturing, health care, research and academia, entertainment and more.
-The study of computer science can be broken down into several specializations, including:
+In addition to programming and coding, some of the computer science specializations that you can study include:

 - Artificial Intelligence and Machine Learning – Teaching computers and “smart” machines to carry out tasks and learn to solve problems by themselves.